Ship Car to Pago Pago with Reliable U.S. Transport Services

 How long does it take to ship a car to Pago Pago?

-Are there restrictions on the type of vehicles I can import into American Samoa?
+Are there restrictions on vehicles imported into American Samoa?